 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

-Climate Lobbying Overview: The European Automobile Manufacturers' Association (ACEA) is actively lobbying on EU climate legislation with mixed and mostly negative engagement.
-In 2020-22, ACEA continues to advocate against numerous key EU climate policies for road transport, including ICE vehicle phase-out and higher CO2 standards for vehicles, while supporting increased electric vehicle infrastructure targets.
+Climate Lobbying Overview: The European Automobile Manufacturers' Association (ACEA) is actively lobbying on EU climate legislation with mixed engagement.
+In 2021-23, ACEA continues to advocate against numerous key EU climate policies for road transport, including ICE vehicle phase-out and higher CO2 standards for vehicles, while supporting increased electric vehicle infrastructure targets.

-However, ACEA is highly critical of more stringent policy measures aimed at promoting electrification, in particular sales targets for electric vehicles.
-In a February 2022 Automobiliewoche article, ACEA President, Oliver Zipse, was reported to have directly advocated to policymakers to oppose internal combustion engine bans in Germany and Europe at a closed-door meeting inside the German federal parliament.
-Moreover, in a March 2022 Politico report ACEA's President, Oliver Zipse, publicly stated opposition to a phase of out ICE vehicles in the EU by 2035, urging the EU to delay the date until "2040 at the earliest".
-In May 2022, Politico reported that ACEA President, Oliver Zipse, had sent a letter to French President Macron, advocating for the EU phase out of ICE-powered cars and vans to be delayed from 2035 to 2040.
+ACEA has also been highly critical of ICE phase-out targets and more stringent policy measures aimed at promoting the electrification of light-duty vehicles.
+In a February 2022 Automobilewoche article, former ACEA President, Oliver Zipse, was reported to have directly advocated to policymakers to oppose internal combustion engine bans in Germany and Europe at a closed-door meeting inside the German federal parliament.
+Moreover, in a March 2022 Politico report ACEA's former President, Oliver Zipse, publicly stated opposition to a phase out of ICE vehicles in the EU by 2035, urging the EU to delay the date until "2040 at the earliest".
+In May 2022, Politico reported that former ACEA President, Oliver Zipse, had sent a letter to French President Macron advocating for the EU phase out of ICE-powered cars and vans to be delayed from 2035 to 2040.
 Similarly, ACEA appeared to strongly oppose EU measures to phase out ICE vehicles by 2035 in July 2021, with Zipse stating that "we urge all EU institutions to focus on innovation rather than mandating, or effectively banning, a specific technology".
-Furthermore, in a November 2020 Handelsblatt media report, ACEA was heavily critical of the UK's phase out of internal combustion engine vehicles by 2030.
-ACEA also criticized the EU’s Sustainable Finance Taxonomy for its focus on electric vehicles over low-emission ICE vehicles in comments reported by Euractiv in November 2020.
+Furthermore, in an October 2022 Car Dealer Magazine article, former ACEA President, Oliver Zipse, directly opposed the UK's planned 2030 ICE vehicle phase-out date, warning politicians that suppliers will leave the country if it goes ahead.
 Additionally, a November 2021 ACEA consultation response to the Energy Taxation Directive appeared unsupportive of higher EU-wide minimum taxes on diesel and natural gas for transport while supporting lower tax rates for biofuels.